 The Remuneration Committee was established to make recommendations to the Board on the compensation framework for Directors.
-The Remuneration Committee consists of three (3) members, all are Independent Non-Executive Directors.
+The Remuneration Committee consists of four (4) members, with a majority of Independent Non-Executive Directors.

 The Remuneration Committee was formed by the Board with specific terms of reference.
 The main responsibilities of the Remuneration Committee are to ensure that the remuneration, salary and benefits of the employees of the Company are benchmarked with industry standards in light of the Company's performance in the industry.